 The date of the BIOS installation usually precedes the manufacturing date of the computer by less than a year, so this method is not totally accurate.
 However, you can cross-check it with the other methods in this article to come up with a more accurate estimate.

-Find Out the Processor Version
+Determine the Processor Version

 This method will not give you the exact date when your computer was built, but it will give you a rough estimate of the year it was manufactured.